-Whether you're trying to get pregnant — or trying not to, one thing is constant throughout — fertility.
+Whether you're trying to get pregnant, or trying not to, one thing is constant throughout — fertility.
 Women monitor their fertility to know when it's easiest to get pregnant, which can help in either situation.
-Some trackers cost hundreds, some are free apps, each device has its own features.
-Here are five to help aid you in your fertility monitoring and your family planning.
+Some trackers cost hundreds of dollars, while some have free apps, but each device has its own unique features.
+Here are five different trackers to help aid you in your fertility monitoring and your family planning.

 - Medical apps are helping drive digital healthcare's growth

 - Apple bets big in healthcare

 - Study: Weekend sleep doesn't bring hoped-for health benefits

 Mira works with a free app that pairs over BluetoothMira